-Even though a single dose of CBD will get to work the same day you use it, the benefits you initially experience are not the full breadth of CBD’s benefits.
+Even though a single CBD dosage will get to work the same day you use it, the benefits you initially experience are not the full breadth of CBD’s benefits.
 You need to use CBD consistently to achieve long-term sustainable benefits that will improve your overall wellness.

 Your wellness choices need to be practiced as a ritual.
 You know what your intention is.
 You want to feel better, look better, make healthier choices, or achieve an important goal.
 This may include testing different consumption methods, like taking full-spectrum CBD oil on an empty stomach and opting for a tincture.

-While no medical claims regarding full spectrum CBD oil have been approved by the FDA, there are safe methods of consumption.
+While no medical claims regarding full-spectrum CBD oil have been approved by the FDA, there are safe methods of CBD consumption.

-After considering these consumption methods, all it takes is understanding the side effects of CBD and the difference between CBD topicals, CBD tinctures, CBD capsules, lotions, balms, and creams.
+When considering a consumption method, all it takes is understanding the side effects of CBD and the difference between CBD topicals, CBD tinctures, CBD capsules, lotions, balms, and creams.

 Peels is Made for Your Ritual